tylerlrhodes/blog2/content/posts/music-cd-list-part1.md

 ###CodeSnippetEnd-linked_list_snippet1a###
 ```

-This program is screaming profitable startup business, obviously.
+Obviously this program is screaming profitable startup business.
 I
 always like to type my CDs into a Python file to add them to a list
 that I can't even save to disk.
 Just imagine the sales.
 Investors
 are probably looking for my email address after reading through it.